Catherine Coleman Flowers: Education and early career

-Flowers grew up in Lowndes County, Alabama.
-Lowndes County is riddled with crumbling infrastructure, which causes sewage spills in backyards and contaminated drinking water.
-Flowers earned her bachelor's degree at Cameron University in 1986.
-She started her professional life as a geography teacher and advocate for civil rights, and was appointed as the Executive Director of the National Voting Rights Museum.
+Flowers began her post-secondary education at Alabama State University, eventually taking a break to join the Air National Guard and the Air Force.
+She would spend three years in the air force before leaving due to experiencing sexual harassment.
+After moving to Oklahoma with her husband, she earned her bachelor's degree at Cameron University in 1986.
+Flowers started her professional life as a geography teacher in Detroit and an advocate for civil rights, being appointed as the executive director of the National Voting Rights Museum.
 As Flowers became more involved with activism, she took on different roles, including leading the NAACP Voter Empowerment Program.
-She eventually returned to academia, and joined the University of Nebraska at Kearney for a master's degree in history.
+She eventually returned to academia and joined the University of Nebraska at Kearney for a master's degree in history.